cantgetin/osu-dashboard/README.md

 * add total user map plays stats map[string]string to user dto
 * add tracking table with users that are being tracked
 * add bigger test dataset

+* handle env client id and client secret
+* add worker that would fetch all users from tracking table very 24 hours